dgreenslade/cma/part2/ReadMe.md

 ## Overview

-The proposition involves using a Airflow in AWS (optionally the AWS hosted implementation).
+The proposition involves using Airflow in AWS (optionally the AWS hosted implementation).
 DAG scripts will be run by the Airflow workers and do the following:
 - download the static file to a cloud bucket (or local machine for dev purposes):
 - transform the file and place it into a new cloud bucket for processed data along with timestamps
 - read the latest transformed file and insert this data into a Stage table within a cloud Database, then compare the stage table to the Live table so records are marked for INSERT, UPDATE, DELETE.